bsgriggs/mendix-unsaved-changes-message/README.md

 ![javaScriptAction](https://github.com/bsgriggs/mendix-unsaved-changes-message/blob/media/utils.png)

 > [!Important]
 > Failure to include the `SetUnsavedMessageOutcome` JavaScript action will negatively affect performance.
 The browser will continue checking the outcome flag indefinitely.

+> [!Important]
+> If you need validation messages for the popup's save action, do NOT set the widget's `On Proceed` action.
+The `On Proceed` action will clear the validation messages.

 ### Save and Leave
 1. Saves the record.
 The Microflow returns `TRUE` if the Country was valid.